pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 1. Extract the contents of a release, compiling packages and source code
 1. Spin up the configured number of VMs
 1. Start the BOSH agent on each VM
-1. Snstall the of the compiled software on the VMs
+1. Install the of the compiled software on the VMs
 1. Set up the configuration for those software
 1. Start the software, also start monitoring for crashes